Illinois should expand health insurance coverage to all Illinoisans.

 - Create a healthier pool of employees, who take fewer sick days and are more productive.

-- Reduce the number of uninsured patients seen in hospitals and other medical providers, and therefore reduce their uncompensated care costs.
+- Reduce the number of uninsured patients seen by hospitals and other medical providers, and therefore reduce their uncompensated care costs.

 - Reduce the burden on local governments who currently pay for a portion of health care for the undocumented.